leofaraf/make-vpn-bot/README.md

 # Make a vpn.
 Bot for telegram

-* I didn't test how work docker
+* I didn't test how it works docker

 ## Initialise the TELOXIDE_TOKEN environmental variable to your token: